-Our specially trained team of emergency doctors and nurses are ready to care for you with the most advanced lifesaving equipment and technology available.
+Our team of emergency doctors and nurses are ready to care for you with the most advanced lifesaving equipment and technology available.

-Our doctors, part of SEA (Suburban Emergency Associates, PA) have a proven record for consistent, impressive improvements in patient outcomes, wait times and patient satisfaction.
-We also have a wide-range of specialists on call for emergency treatment, including orthopedics, cardiac care, neurological and several others.
+Our doctors, part of Suburban Emergency Associates, PA, have a proven record for consistent, impressive improvements in patient outcomes, wait times and patient satisfaction.
+We also have a wide-range of specialists on call, including orthopedics, cardiac care, neurological and several others.

 Time is critical